sarahforzley/universal-docs/automation/scripts/README.md

 Test-NetConnection $HostName
 ```

-This above will yield the following user interface.
-The synopsis will be shown as the short description and a longer description can be shown in the description section.
-Links will appear under the description.
+The above yields the following user interface.
+The synopsis displays as the short description, and a longer description displays in the description section.
+Links appear under the description.

 ![](<../../.gitbook/assets/image (431).png>)

 ## Modules and Commands

-Commands and cmdlets found in modules can be used at the target for scripts rather than authoring the script directly.&#x20;
+Commands and cmdlets found in modules can be used as the target for scripts rather than authoring the script directly.&#x20;

 Let's assume that we have a module called `PSUModule` that contains the following function.